Brezel141/snake/README.md

-#Snake Game:
+🐍 Snake Game

-This is a simple yet engaging implementation of the classic Snake game, developed using the Pygame library in Python.
+A modern take on the classic Snake game, developed using Pygame in Python.

-##Description:
+🎮 Game Overview

-In this game, the player controls a snake, guiding it across the screen to consume food items.
-Each item consumed makes the snake grow longer, increasing the challenge.
-The primary objective is to gather as much food as possible while avoiding collisions with the game area's walls or the snake's own growing body.
-The gameplay is straightforward but becomes progressively challenging as the snake grows.
+In this game, you control a snake that moves across the screen, consuming food items to grow longer.
+The objective is to eat as much food as possible while avoiding collisions with the walls and the snake's own body.
+As the snake grows, the challenge increases!

-Libraries Used
+🛠️ Technologies Used

-###Pygame:

-This is a powerful Python library specifically designed for the creation of video games.
-It offers comprehensive features for graphics rendering, sound playback, and managing user input devices like the keyboard and mouse.
+Python – Core programming language

+Pygame – Library for graphics, input handling, and game logic

+🚀 How to Run the Game

+Prerequisites:

+Ensure you have Python and Pygame installed:

+pip install pygame

-##Running the Game:
+Start the Game:

-To experience this game, you need to have both Python and Pygame installed on your computer.
-Once these prerequisites are met, simply execute the main.py script to start the game.
+Run the following command in your terminal or command prompt:

+python main.py

+Enjoy the game and challenge yourself to reach the highest score! 🏆